chb/smart-docs/install/os_x/index.md

       $ cp /usr/local/Cellar/postgresql/9.2.1/homebrew.mxcl.postgresql.plist \
         ~/Library/LaunchAgents/

-* Now we must change the socket as by default, it resides in `/tmp`.
+* Launch Postgres

+      $ launchctl load -w ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist

+* Because of some socket issues we must symlink the socket from its default in `/tmp` to `/var/pgsql_socket`.
+Both are needed and I haven't been able to figure out why.
 First, create the directory and make it yours:

-      $ sudo mkdir /var/pgsql_socket/
+      $ sudo mkdir /var/pgsql_socket
       $ sudo chown `whoami`:admin /var/pgsql_socket/

-    In the file `/usr/local/var/postgres/postgresql.conf`, change _unix_socket_directory_ to read:

-       unix_socket_directory = '/var/pgsql_socket/'

-* Launch Postgres

-      $ launchctl load -w ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist
+      $ ln -s /tmp/.s.PGSQL.5432 /var/pgsql_socket/.s.PGSQL.5432

+  > If you know how to circumvent this, let us know!

 * Create a PostgreSQL user for your SMART service.
 We will be using *smart*, use your own password: